 15 Char Kway Teow (Hokkien)

 Meaning: Char Kway Teow is a Hokkien stir-fried “Kway Teow” flat rice noodle dish famous.
-It is sometimes referred to as a Penang Char Kway Teow as the original home of the hawker dish cooked in a hot frying wok.
+We sometimes refer it to as a Penang Char Kway Teow as the original home of the hawker dish cooked in a hot frying wok.

 16 Chup or Chope (Malaysian Slang)

 Meaning: Chup has three implications: On one hand, it means “wait” or tell people to pause during a middle of a conversation to talk about something more urgent.

 On the other, it means “I’ve claimed this.” or to “book” something

 - “Chup!
 Where are we going to eat ah?”